dansmyers/AI/1-Backtracking/Paper.md

 </br>

-This course is about the development of computation, mathematics, and technology in the ancient world.

-In this, our major research project, you’re going to choose one particular aspect of AI and write about why it’s important.
-This could be a new technology, a tool, a theorem, a computational method, or something else related to the broad themes of the course; I’ll give you some suggestions for choosing a topic below.
+In this, our major research project, you’re going to choose one particular aspect of AI, research it, and write about it.
+This could be an algorithm, a theorem, a historical event, a person, an issue, or anything else related to the subject of AI, broadly considered.

 We’re also using this assignment to practice researching and writing with AI tools.
 Each phase integrates AI and you will be able to practice using AI in all phases of the writing process.